 Department of Transportation

-Do you have experience managing transportation projects?
-What about experience with analysis, design, construction, inspection, and/or maintenance of bridges?
-Join the Wisconsin Department of Transportation as a Chief Structures Development Engineer to utilize your leadership and professional engineering experience to make an impact on Wisconsin infrastructure!
+Do you have experience working with program budgets?
+Do you enjoy leading others?
+Join the Wisconsin Department of Transportation as a Highway Maintenance and Roadside Management Chief to utilize your leadership and professional engineering experience to make an impact on Wisconsin infrastructure!

-The WI Department of Transportation (WisDOT), Division of Transportation System Development (DTSD) is seeking an interested and qualified individual to fill a Chief Structures Development Engineer (DOT Engineering Chief) vacancy in the Bureau of Structures!
+The WI Department of Transportation (WisDOT), Division of Transportation System Development (DTSD) is seeking an interested and qualified individual to fill a Highway Maintenance and Roadside Management Chief (DOT Engineering Chief) vacancy in the Bureau of Highway Maintenance!

-This full-time permanent Career Executive position can be headquartered in Madison, Wisconsin Rapids, Rhinelander, Green Bay, Superior, Eau Claire, Waukesha, or La Crosse!
+This full-time permanent Career Executive position will be headquartered in Madison!

 Minimum Requirement – A valid Professional Engineering registration and be able to obtain a Wisconsin PE registration within 3 months if PE registration is from another state.

-In addition to the minimum requirement, qualified candidates will also have experience in all of the following:
+Qualified applicants will also have experience with all the following:

 Deadline to Apply

-To apply online, click the Apply for Job button below.
+To apply online, click Apply for Job below.